Cancer: Mum writes book to help child cope with her diagnosis

 But eight months ago their lives "changed overnight".

-The 43-year-old from Pwllheli found a lump in her breast in October last year after putting Sydney back to bed after a nightmare.
+The 43-year-old from Pwllheli found a lump in her breast last October after putting Sydney back to bed after a nightmare.

 "Everyone was saying to me 'you've got absolutely nothing to worry about, you've lost weight and your body is just changing'," Hollie said, but she booked a check-up anyway.